ErikElcsics/Build-online-handwriting-to-text-converter-OCR-app/README.md

 Usage:
 - Upload an image & extract text
 - Upload an image containing handwritten text.
 - Extracted text will be displayed in an editable text box.
+You can make any modification or add additional text, etc...
 - Download the text as a .txt file.

 Notes